Payment and Reviewing LOE Benefits (Prior to Final Review)

 Material change reviews

-Workers who may be entitled to receive LOE benefits must report any material change in circumstances to the WSIB, see 22-01-02, Material Change in Circumstances - Worker.
+Workers who may be entitled to receive LOE benefits must report any material change in circumstances to the WSIB, refer to 22-01-02, Material Change in Circumstances - Worker.

 Material change in post-injury earnings - significance test